 Traditionally, investors have eagerly awaited initial public offerings (IPOs) for their chance to buy into promising start-ups.
+Now, more and more investors are now looking at pre-ipo investment opportunities.

-However, with companies tending to stay private for longer, IPO investors are increasingly having to delay their ambitions to grab a piece of the next unicorn.
+With companies tending to stay private for longer, IPO investors are increasingly having to delay their ambitions to grab a piece of the next unicorn.

 Fortunately, a growing number of companies are now offering another option: pre-IPO shares.
 For investors, they provide an earlier entry point into a sought-after company – often at a discount to the proposed IPO price.